percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

 If used with ``--remove-all-servers``, then the server list for this configuration will be removed before running the update cluster function.

-A specific galera cluster can be updated by using the ``--writer-hg`` option with ``--update-cluster``.
-Otherwise the cluster specified in the config file will be updated.
+A specific Galera cluster can be updated by using the ``--writer-hg`` option with ``--update-cluster``.
+Otherwise, the cluster specified in the config file will be updated.

 If ``--write-node`` is used with ``--update-cluster``, then that node will